Sunbird-Saral/Project-Saral/specs/v1/README.md

 * Use Microsoft VoTT (Visual Object Tagging Tool) to tag all the ROI sections to be recognized with proper tag pattern and generate Raw VoTT Json.
 * Feed the generated raw VoTT Json to `transform_sat_odisha_voot_to_roi.ipynb` notebook as input file to generte ROI configuration.
 * Use transformed Json output from jupyter notebook and use it for backend ROI configuration.
+* Use above process to generate roi layouts configuration for required layout sheets.